Banjerr/jupiter-ball-gui/README.md

-# GUI for Jupiter Ball
+# G.U.I for Jupiter Ball

-This will be a G.U.I for the Jupiter Ball by Speevers.
-It will allow you to change the number of colors in a sequence, set the colors for the sequence, and adjust the time spent on each color
+An intuitive interface for the programmable Jupiter L.E.D. ball, by Speevers.

+You can easily create new sequences by...

+- adding new colors
+- removing colors
+- adjusting the length of time (in milliseconds) for each color

+Still a work in progress.
+Next on the task list...
+- generate the XML for the sequence
+- name the sequence
+- share sequences onlne